 Make your own way to Padstow.
 The town is named after St. Petroc who came here circa A.D 500.
 The church of St Petroc is one of a group of three said to have been founded by the Saint.
 It is quite large and mostly of 13th and 14th century date.
 The old harbour usually has a nice ensemble of boats including the old pilot vessels.
 Nice pub fayre and a Rick Stein restaurant.

 Leaving Padstow’s busy little tourist harbour, follow the shores of the picturesque Camel Estuary to Stepper Point.
-You'll likely have views to Bodmin Moor inland and to the ‘Doom Bar’: an offshore sand bar which has wrecked hundreds of ships over the centuries, largely because the surrounding cliffs take the wind out of the boat’s sails as they try to enter the harbour.
+You'll likely have views to Bodmin Moor inland and to the ‘Doom Bar’: an offshore sand bar.

 From the bay the path climbs up to Park Head.
 From here you'll have wonderful views of Bedruthan Steps, a set of rock stacks that have been a popular tourist feature since the railway reached Newquay in 1875.
-Pass the village of Mawgan Porth and the route takes you to the cliff top above Watergate Bay.
 Approach Newquay and the path arrives at Trevelgue Head and the largest Iron Age fort remains in the county.
 Continue over Barrowfields, with its three Bronze Age barrows, then descend to Newquay.
 This is quite a shock after the day’s peaceful walk.
 Nevertheless, the town overlooks fine golden sands, which cushion the Atlantic rollers and make this Britain’s surfing capital.
-Before surfing fame, Newquay was another famous fishing port, seining out the millions of pilchards that arrived every July.
-It was also a silver and lead mining centre.

 Leaving the harbour, the path climbs up Towan Head past the whitewashed Huer’s Hut, where lookouts would shout the arrival of the pilchard shoals to waiting fishermen.
 You'll then follow the cliffs around Pentire Point to take the ferry across the Gannel River.
-The path winds around headlands and coves to Kelsey Head, the site of an Iron Age promontory fort, and then descends to the village of Holywell, named after an ancient well and equally aged inn called ‘Treguth’.
-Following golden sands along Perran Beach, pass the tiny ruin of St Piran’s Oratory, said to be oldest church in Cornwall (8th century) but reburied to protect it from erosion.
-Depending upon tide levels, you reach the village of Perranporth either by the beach or the cliff.
+The path winds around headlands and coves to Kelsey Head, and then descends to the village of Holywell.
+Following golden sands along Perran Beach and, depending upon tide levels, you reach the village of Perranporth either by the beach or the cliff.

 A short day which should give you enough time to discover beautiful St Ives, with its museums and galleries.
 Skirting the Hayle Estuary, which is noted for its seabirds and waders, the path passes along the dunes above Porth Kidney and then passes beautiful Carbis Bay to reach the town.

-St Ives dates back to AD460, when the missionary St. Ia, daughter of an Irish chieftain, landed here and gave her name to the settlement.
-Protected from Atlantic storms, St Ives was once the most important fishing port in Cornwall.
-Like elsewhere on the surrounding coast, by the beginning of the 20th century, the fish stocks became depleted and the fishing fleet largely disappeared.
+Like elsewhere on the surrounding coast, by the beginning of the 20th century, the fish stocks became depleted and the fishing fleet largely disappeared from St Ives.
 However, as early as 1811 Turner visited to paint the seascapes and by the late 1880s there were several artists installed and the town became famous for its vibrant artists’ colony.
-This perhaps reached its heyday during the late 1940s and the 1950s.
 Today their work can be seen in the St Ives Tate Gallery, the Barbara Hepworth Museum, and the Bernard Leach Gallery.
 A great place for fish 'n chips.